The UB Center for Integrated Global Biomedical Sciences (CIGBS)

 CIGBS collaborates with low and middle income countries, which are looking for ways to integrate health care systems and implementation research strategies.
 Our faculty assist with technology transfer and serve as mentors for research scientist training programs.
 These efforts contribute to sustainable, country-driven and prioritized health research.

 CIGBS provides regional and national expertise to partners who want to implement patient safety monitoring programs.
-The U.S. Agency for Health Research and Quality has officially designated our patient safety organization as one that can establish systems for linking health information technology with medical practices and health care systems.
+The U.S. Agency for Health Research and Quality has previously designated our patient safety organization as one that can establish systems for linking health information technology with medical practices and health care systems.

 In order to pass regulatory review, academic institutions must establish bioanalytical resources that will yield high-quality data.
 CIGBS has the experts who can help with the implementation of management systems that integrate nutrition, environment and community factors during laboratory network development.